 Nathan Best aged 9 from Banbury said ‘Today was the best day EVER.
 My decoration was red and had my name on it.’

-Vicky Jessica’s mum from High Wycombe said ‘It was an honour for Jessica to be invited to meet The Duchess of Cornwall and to have her bauble hung on the Christmas Tree at Clarence House.
-What struck me was how personal the experience felt, and knowing that the baubles from all the children who took part will be part of the Christmas celebration for the Duchess and her family this Christmas.
+Vicky Jessica’s mum from High Wycombe said ‘It was an honour for Jessica to be invited to meet The former Duchess of Cornwall and to have her bauble hung on the Christmas Tree at Clarence House.
+What struck me was how personal the experience felt, and knowing that the baubles from all the children who took part will be part of the Christmas celebration for the former Duchess and her family this Christmas.

 ‘Helen & Douglas House have been such a support to us throughout these difficult times, offering both remote and in-house medical support.
 Knowing that they are there to help us, 24 hours a day gives families like ours the reassurance we need to continue caring for our poorly children.’

-Karen, Max’s mum from Chesham said ‘We were so pleased to be asked and it was an honour to talk with The Duchess of Cornwall.
+Karen, Max’s mum from Chesham said ‘We were so pleased to be asked and it was an honour to talk with The former Duchess of Cornwall.
 Max and Martha enjoyed seeing the guardsman putting the baubles on their tree.
 We were also really excited to receive a parcel of goodies from the Palace the following day.

 We really value the input of Helen & Douglas House, from spending time there as a family making memories and getting a good night sleep while Max is cared for, to knowing we have someone we can call 24 hours a day for expert advice or just a chat.’

-Janeta, Sienna’s mum from Marlborough said ‘The recent virtual decoration of the Clarence House Christmas tree, with the Duchess of Cornwall was a cherished experience for both my daughter and I must confess myself.
-The Duchess of Cornwall was instantly engaging, showing compassion and interest in all aspects of my daughter’s life and the areas she cares about.
+Janeta, Sienna’s mum from Marlborough said ‘The recent virtual decoration of the Clarence House Christmas tree, with the former Duchess of Cornwall was a cherished experience for both my daughter and I must confess myself.
+The former Duchess of Cornwall was instantly engaging, showing compassion and interest in all aspects of my daughter’s life and the areas she cares about.
 For a minute or two, my daughter was able to envisage herself living life as a princess, which brought a broad smile to my face.

 Danielle Wilkinson Pippa’s Mum from Maidenhead said ‘Todays virtual decorating of the Christmas tree was very lovely and a special way to mark this Christmas season.
-We enjoyed being a part of today and watching the other children and their singing, smiling and dogs, and of course, it was very special to speak with The Duchess of Cornwall who kindly hosted the event and helped make the children feel very special.’
+We enjoyed being a part of today and watching the other children and their singing, smiling and dogs, and of course, it was very special to speak with the former Duchess of Cornwall who kindly hosted the event and helped make the children feel very special.’

 ‘Helen & Douglas House is a very special place and they have made a huge difference to us all since Pippa has been under their care.
 Advice and support are never more than a phone call away and respite stays make such a difference to the whole family because we can all spend quality time together as mum, dad and big brother without being on constant alert and call to care for all her complex needs.
 Helen & Douglas House provides wonderful medical care and support whilst also enabling children to have experiences they may not otherwise have, in a safe environment where we know we can turn to for help if and when it’s needed.
 As well as being there during the hard times, It’s filled with so much love and smiles too, which mean the world to families under their care’.